Cinabutts/MyWin11/README.md

 </p>

 <p align="center">
-If you are starting fresh click "MicroWin" and follow the instructions there, Use a pre-existing ISO, or create a new one with the latest Windows 11 ISO.
+If you are starting fresh click "MicroWin" and follow the instructions there.
+Use a pre-existing ISO, or create a new one with the latest Windows 11 ISO.
 </p>

 <p align="center">